 Constructed in 1939 of sandstone, Rock Cafe dishes up excellent American comfort food.

-The delightful owner Dawn and her Rock Cafe have been featured on Diners, Drive-Ins, and Dives on Food Network.
-And also inspired a memorable character in a much-loved animated movie.
+The delightful owners of Dawn and Rock Cafe have been featured on Diners, Drive-Ins, and Dives on Food Network.
+She also inspired a memorable character in a much-loved animated movie series.

 Address: Rock Cafe | 114 West Main Street | Stroud, OK 74079

-Timely tip: Rock Café’s gregarious owner, Dawn Welch, inspired Sally Carrera’s character in the popular Disney Pixar animated film Cars.
+Timely tip: Rock Café’s gregarious owner, Dawn Welch, inspired Sally Carrera’s character in the blockbuster Disney Pixar animated movie Cars.

 Historic downtown Tulsa surprisingly impresses and equally delights with its distinctive Art Deco architecture from the 1920s and 1930s.